-[GMT\OFFSET] The timezone all dates and times are expressed in.
+[TZ] The timezone all dates and times are expressed in.
+This variable gives you the timezone in a manner that is safe for use in filenames, even on Windows.
+For example, asia_nicosia for Nicosia, Cyprus.
+[GMT_OFFSET] The timezone all dates and times are expressed in.
 This variable gives you the timezone as an offset to the GMT timezone.
-For example +0300 for Cyprus (3 hours ahead of GMT), +0530 for India (5 hours 30 minutes ahead of GMT)

-or -0600 for Chicago (6 hours behind GMT).

-[TZ\RAW] The timezone all dates and times are expressed in.
+For example +0300 for Cyprus (3 hours ahead of GMT), +0530 for India (5 hours 30 minutes ahead of GMT) or -0600 for Chicago (6 hours behind GMT).
+[TZ_RAW] The timezone all dates and times are expressed in.
 This variable gives you the raw timezone, e.g. Asia/Nicosia for Nicosia, Cyprus.
 Kindly note that this results in invalid filenames on Windows.
 [VERSION] The version of Akeeba Backup.
 Useful if you want to know which version of Akeeba Backup generated this archive file.

-[PLATFORM\NAMIFile name of the platform Akeeba Backup is currently running under.
+[PLATFOR- M_NAME] The name of the platform Akeeba Backup is currently running under.
 This always returns "Joomla!".

-[PLATFORM\VERSTONersion of the platform Akeeba Backup is currently running under.
+[PLATFOR- M_VERSION] The version of the platform Akeeba Backup is currently running under.
 This always returns the current Joomla! version, e.g. 1.2.3.

-[SITENAME] The name of the site, lowercased and transformed into a format which guarantees compatibility with all filesystem types commonly found in modern Operating Systems.
-Please note that the site name will be trimmed at 50 characters if it's longer.